Confocal families of plane algebraic curves: Classical preliminaries

 \section{Classical preliminaries}

+Throughout the paper, a \emph{tangent} to curve at a point $p$ is a line whose intersection number with the curve at $p$ is strictly greater than the multiplicity of $p$ as a point on the curve.
+Hence, the tangents are the lines corresponding to the points on the dual curve.
+In particular, not every line passing through a singular point is considered to be a tangent.

 It is well-known that every circle intersects the line at infinity in two imaginary points $p_\pm=(1:\pm i:0)$.
 These points are called the \emph{circular points at infinity}.
-In the case of a \emph{real curve}, i.e., a curve defined by a polynomial with real coefficients, the two points $p_\pm$ are related in a similar manner to the curve; for example, if $p_+$ is a multiple point on a curve, then $p_-$ is also a multiple point of the same multiplicity.
+In the case of a \emph{real} curve, the two circular points at infinity are related to the curve by an analogous projective construction, namely via isotropic lines and tangents through these points.
+Unlike the case of a circle, the curve need not pass through the circular points; the analogy is only at the level of the projective construction.
 Lines passing through the circular points, other than the line at infinity, are called \emph{circular lines} or \emph{isotropic lines}.

 If from a focus of a conic we draw two tangents to the curve, these pass respectively through the two circular points at infinity.
-This fact lead Pl\"ucker \cite {Pl}*{p.~85} to his generalization of the foci of curves of higher degree.
+This fact led Pl\"ucker \cite {Pl}*{p.~85} to his generalization of the foci of curves of higher degree.
 His definition, as stated by Cayley in \cite {Cay}*{p.~515}, is as follows: ``If from each of the circular points at infinity \ldots tangents are drawn to the curve, the intersections of each tangent from the one point with each tangent from the other point are the foci of the curve".

 This definition not only gives real foci but also imaginary foci corresponding to the imaginary intersections of the tangents from the circular points to the curve.\footnote{With this definition the ellipse, for instance, has four foci, two real and two imaginary.}